kora-labs/cyclesgym/documents/predefined_envs.md

 - `weather` indicates how the weather is generated, which can either be random (random shuffled years from historical
 - data) or fixed.
 It can take the values `RW` (random) or `FW` (fixed).

+All of these environments come with costs that can be used to define constraints on the number of fertilization events, the amount of N applied, and N leaching, volatilization, and emission.
+Following the interface from [safety gym](https://github.com/openai/safety-gym), these costs are given in the info dictionary that is returned by the `step` function of each environment, which does not break the standard OpenAI gym interface.

 ### Crop planning environments

 The crop planning environments differ along the following dimensions: weather generation, location.
 The duration is